|

 Marcos was succeeded by Aquino's widow Corazon, and constitutional government

-has been successfully maintained since.
+has been successfully, if precariously, maintained since.
 In 2001 President Joseph Estrada was removed

 Since Philippines politics revolves around the presidency, the country has a